lostcarpark/echobase/README.md

 ### Assumptions

-- RUns on Powered Up Technic Hub
+- Runs on Powered Up Technic Hub
 - Color and Distance sensor connected to port A
 - Motor with Rotation Sensor connected to port B